 - Rub the fillet in the olive oil so it is well coated.
 Then season with the sea salt and pepper.

-- Heat a cast iron or oven proof pan over a moderately high heat and sear the beef on all sides so it is brown and caramelised on all edges.
+- Heat a cast iron or oven proof pan over a moderately high heat and sear the beef on all sides so it is dark brown and caramelised on all edges.
 Use tongs to turn it.

 - To make the tahini sauce, mix all the ingredients together in a serving bowl.

 - When ready to serve, slice the beef and then pour over the pan juices and juices from the foil wrapping.

 - Enjoy immediately with the tahini sauce and your favourite sides and salads.

 - My family also love this with various mustards.